Viruk67/ContractConfigurator-SpaceJunk/README.md

 The first requires the Player to safely recover (most) of a targeted piece of debris.
 These contracts are very like the recovery contracts that exist in the stock game, except they involve debris.

 The second requires the Player to destroy the targeted debris.
-How they do that is up to them. crashing and explosions sounds like good methods.
+How they do that is up to them.
+Crashing and explosions sounds like good methods.

 ## Installation